Welcome To The Most Reviewed Georgia DUI Defense Firm:

 Our Experience is the Difference - Hire Georgia's 'DUI ONLY' Defense Firm

 Richard Lawson was trained by the same people who arrested you and are prosecuting the case against you.
 He is NHTSA Certified as a DUI Field Sobriety Testing Instructor and has taken many classes on Georgia's Intoxilyzler 5000 (the breath testing machine used in Georgia).
 He will put his former prosecution experience to work for you and your Georgia DUI Defense.
 All of the attorneys in our office are continually trained and updated on all of the latest arrest procedures and techniques, as DUI law changes every year when our legislature meets in January.
-We keep up on all the latest changes to Georgia DUI Law and Georgia DUI penalties and post it here on our website.
+We keep up-to-date with all the latest changes to Georgia DUI Law and Georgia DUI penalties and post it here on our website.

 It is essential that you hire a DUI Lawyer in Georgia immediately to file your license suspension appeal and protect your privilege to drive.
-The Department of Driver Services only gives you ten (10) days from the date of your arrest to request a hearing to stop the automatic suspension of your driver's license.
+The Department of Driver Services only gives you thirty (30) days from the date of your arrest to request a hearing to stop the automatic suspension of your driver's license.
 A DUI license suspension in Georgia can be up to one year.
 If you were charged with a first DUI, you may be eligible for a restricted permit that will allow you to drive to and from work or school.

 In the event the police have accused you of refusing to take the breath, blood, or urine tests, the consequence can be the loss of your driver's license or privilege to drive on the roadways of Georgia for a minimum period of one year.
 That is why time is of the essence.
 Contact Georgia DUI Lawyer Richard Lawson today and put his extensive experience to work for you.
 Your case will not defend itself, and delay can cause irreparable damage to your Georgia DUI Defense and your driving privileges.

-Call the Georgia Attorney that wrote the book on Navigating DUI Drug Cases.
+Call the Georgia DUI Attorney that wrote the book on Navigating DUI Drug Cases.
 We are experts at handling those suspected of both driving under the influence of alcohol and those suspected of driving under the influence of both illegal and prescription drugs.
 DUI Drugs and DUI Prescription Drugs are serious charges in Georgia and need the attention of attorneys who are experts in the defense of those charges.
 The evidentiary standards are different in DUI Drug cases.
 You need expert representation to make sure you get a fair outcome.

 The consequence for DUI Drugs can even be worse than DUI Alcohol.
 The same can be true for Prescription Drug DUI; which has become even more prevalent.
 For example, if you are convicted of DUI Drugs, you will not qualify for a permit to drive.
 Never plead guilty to any case that involves marijuana or other drugs unless that offense is amended to exclude the mention of drugs in the sentence and the charge itself.
 Many DUI Attorneys in Georgia do not know that pleading guilty to DUI Drugs will result in a total loss of their client's drivers license.

 Richard has assembled the best team of DUI attorneys and support staff in Georgia.
-We will personally handle every aspect of your case from arraignment, investigation, plea-bargaining and trial.
+We will personally handle every aspect of your case from arraignment, investigation, plea bargaining and trial.
 We also have a relationship with expert appellate lawyers who can defend your rights even if you are convicted.
 We will do everything possible to get your conviction overturned, and we will fight for you every step of the way.